Study: Florida has the Most Coronavirus-Related Fraud Claims

 Get Immediate Help From a South Florida Fraud Lawyer

 At Pike & Lustig, LLP, our Miami business & consumer fraud attorneys are standing by, ready to assist with your case.
 We will fight aggressively to protect your financial interests.
 If you or your company was the victim of a coronavirus-related fraud scheme, we can help.
 Call us now for a confidential initial consultation.
-We represent clients from our law offices in West Palm Beach and Miami.
+We represent clients from our law offices in West Palm Beach, Wellington and Miami.